 - Where possible, actively involving themselves in the tendering for equipment contracts.

 - Evaluating the energy use of any equipment or technology and ensure that good practice in terms of reducing energy use is adopted.
 This could be as simple as turning off equipment when not in use, or coordinating treatment times to ensure machinery is not idle for long periods

-- Ensuring efficient use and safe disposal of medical gases and anaesthetic agents with high global warming potential such as nitrous oxide (Paramedics, Operating Department Practitioners) and sulphur hexafluoride (Radiographers)
+- Ensuring efficient use and safe disposal of medical gases and anaesthetic agents with high global warming potential such as nitrous oxide (paramedics, operating department practitioners) and sulphur hexafluoride (Rradiographers)